The Heron CLI us used to to manage every aspect of the topology lifecycle.

 Topologies are submitted to the cluster in the activated state by default.
 To

-activate a deactivated topology use the activate
+activate a deactivated topology use the activate command.
+Below is the basic

 syntax: